Meet Our Team

 Jabeen is a highly experienced HR professional with many years’ experience at a senior level in the NHS and healthcare sectors.
 Her experience also includes HR transformation in the housing sector.
 She is a Chartered Fellow of the CIPD and a member of the British Psychological Society.
 She has also held a number of Non-Executive Director appointments including, Leeds Teaching Hospitals NHS Trust, Firebird Homes, Carlisle Business Centre, and Mosaic Mentoring.
 In addition she has been an Independent Governor at Dixons Marchbank School.

-Recently Jabeen held the reigns as interim Chair at Manningham Housing Association.
+Recently Jabeen held the reins as interim Chair at Manningham Housing Association.

 Haroon is a chartered accountant with extensive financial management, treasury and reporting experience gained at KPMG and FGH .
 Whilst at KPMG, Haroon managed many Housing Association audits and due diligence exercises.
 Haroon currently heads the Central Finance department at Freemans Grattan Holdings and his responsibilities include Financial Accounting and systems, pensions, treasury and accounts payable.
 Haroon has also served as a school Governor and enjoys playing cricket in his spare time.